 - Please do not come to the Embassy if you or a family member are sick or if you have been in close contact with anyone who has been diagnosed with COVID-19.

-- Our waiting room is small and with social distancing requirements, we cannot have many simultaneous visitors.
+- Due to social distancing requirements, we are very limited in the number of people that can be in our consular waiting room.
+Our room is small and with social distancing requirements, we cannot have many simultaneous visitors.
 Follow the instructions below or you will be not be admitted to the Embassy:

 - Wear a medical or cloth mask as required under Greek regulations in enclosed spaces.
 You must bring your own mask; the Embassy does not supply them.